Cooper Kit Subscription Box Review – Spring 2016

 The Cooper Kit is a quarterly subscription box specifically for fathers and their children to spend quality time playing, building, and learning together.
 I spend loads and loads of time doing little crafts and activities with the kids – I am so happy there’s a kit out there for dads to do the same!
 Cooper & Kid is on a mission to “Make Dads cooler than Moms.”
-I don’t really think that’s too difficult, but their Cooper Kit certainly helps!
+I guess they can try, but it’s never gonna happen, y’all!

 My Subscription Addiction pays for this subscription.
 (Check out the review process post to learn more about how we review boxes).

 The Subscription Box: The Cooper Kit

 The Cost: $65 + free shipping per quarter and $59 + free shipping for a yearly subscription

 COUPON: Use code BESTDAD to save $15 off your first box!

 The Products: Each box contains 6-9 activities for fathers and their children (age 5-9) to complete together, plus additional online resources.

 Ships to: US